 Minimize Ecological Footprint: Not surprisingly, tiny homes are associated with a more environmentally friendly way of life.
 From the small size to low upkeep, tiny homes aim to minimize their own ecological impact.

 Occasional Location Flexibility: If you opt for a mobile tiny home, the location can change over time.
-This kind of flexibility can be an interesting addition to any real estate portfolio.
+This flexibility can be an interesting addition to any real estate portfolio.

 Drawbacks of A Tiny Home Investment

 The number one challenge faced by aspiring tiny home owners is where to build or place the home.
 Many locales have zoning laws that regulate a minimum square footage for builds in that area.
-If you move farther out, there may be trouble securing the necessary utility connections.
+If you move farther out, securing the necessary utility connections may be difficult.
 Here are a few other cons to keep in mind before buying a tiny home:

 Mortgage Complications: Generally speaking, most mortgage lenders have a minimum loan amount around $60,000 (much more than the average price of a tiny home).
 Investors may need creative financing methods or cash to finance a tiny home.